microsoft/azuredevopslabs/labs/vsts/pul/continuousintegration/readme.md

     ![](images/008.png)

 1. Select the **History** tab.
-There's nothing here yet, but it will fill up once you start completing builds.
+There's nothing here yet, but it will show a history of changes you make to the build definition.

     ![](images/009.png)